Skip to content

 A narrative review of six RCTs found that 500 milligrams (mg) of naproxen taken twice daily significantly reduced the intensity of TMJ pain within three weeks of treatment (Derwich et al., 2021).
 While medication can be effective, there’s limited evidence on its long-term effectiveness for chronic TMJ due to small sample sizes and varying diagnostic criteria.

-Botox (botulinum toxin) injections are a brief, non-surgical procedure that can temporarily relax muscles.
+Botox (botulinum toxin) injections are a brief, non-surgical treatment that can temporarily relax overactive jaw muscles.
 It works by blocking signals that cause muscle contraction, reducing the force of grinding and clenching.

 There are several home remedies and lifestyle changes that may help reduce pain, restore posture, and improve TMJ, including: